marcverhagen/cs217b/docs/assignments/assignment1.md

 Isn't the moon made out of this?
 ```

 The above are all GET requests.
-You also have the API respond to a POST request which allows adding a note either by handing in a dictionary or a file:
+You also need the API to respond to a POST request which allows adding a note by handing in a dictionary or a file:

 ```
 curl -X 'POST' \